| Team

 yet I rarely see a structured fitness training programme put in

-place during the in-season.
+place, especially during the in-season.

 I find